Childhood memories, funnel cakes and glitter.

 It's an atmosphere of happy squeals, mechanical clicks/whooshes, the smell of funnel cakes and hot sugar being spun into cotton candy.
-There's so much color and energy to take in, it's easy to lose yourself in optimism.
 This year's take-home treats?
 Candied apples and a monster bag of cotton candy.

 But it wasn't enough.
 I didn't get my fill of carnival food so I decided to make my own at home.

 Classic candied apples are cinnamon-y, crunchy and have a slightly sticky candy coating.
 I have a dip-and-swirl technique which creates a thin layer of candy over the apple.
 This is key.
 No double-dipping or the candy will become an impenetrable force.
 And what good is that?

 The popcorn balls are only classic in their shape.
 Instead of sticky boiled corn syrup, these are held together with a mixture of melted marshmallows and butter.
 They are more like a rice crispy treat but made with salty popcorn instead of cereal.